Steptoe Butte

 Steptoe Butte is a quartzite island jutting out of the silty loess of the Palouse hills in Whitman County, Washington, in the northwest United States.
-The 3612 ft butte is preserved as Steptoe Butte State Park, a publicly owned 150 acres recreation area located 12 mi north of Colfax.
+The 3612 ft butte is preserved as Steptoe Butte State Park Heritage Site, a publicly owned 150 acres recreation area located 12 mi north of Colfax.

 Steptoe Butte and nearby Kamiak Butte comprise Steptoe and Kamiak Buttes National Natural Landmark.
-This 1,144 acres area, designated in 1965, includes land in state and countyownership.
+This 1,144 acres area, designated in 1965, includes land in state and county ownership.

 Geology

 The rock that forms the butte is over 400 million years old, in contrast with the 15–7 million year old Columbia River Basalts that underlie the rest of the Palouse.
 Steptoe Butte has become an archetype, as isolated protrusions of bedrock, such as summits of hills or mountains, in lava flows have come to be called "steptoes".
 Steptoe and Kamiak Buttes are outliers of Idaho's Coeur d'Alene Mountains.